 - Improved supportive supervision and performance management

-- Real-time data access and improved M&E
+- Real-time data access and improved metrics and evaluation

 This new digital platform has been rolled out to all 82 m2m supported health facilities in South Africa.
 Working with partners such as Comic Relief and USAID, efforts are currently underway to scale the program to 100+ additional sites in 2016 across five countries: Swaziland, Lesotho, Malawi, Kenya and Uganda.